 Publication Date: 9/15/2021

-Technical Abstract: Maize (Zea mays L.) is the most important cereal crop in sub-Saharan Africa and provides food for many of its 1.2 billion inhabitants.
+Technical Abstract: Maize (Zea mays L.) is the most important cereal crop in sub-Saharan Africa which provides food for more than its 1.2 billion inhabitants.
 However, production is hampered by many factors including low yields and aflatoxin contamination.
-The toxin contaminates maize pre-harvest as well as during storage.
-Grains with contamination levels above 20 ppb are not for human consumption in the USA while EU and Japan allow only 2-4 and 0 ppb respectively.
-Ghana lacks regulatory infrastructure for monitoring and detecting aflatoxin in grains prior to market, and most of the local maize varieties have been found to be susceptible to aflatoxin accumulation.
-At present, there are only a few, relatively expensive mitigating activities to reduce aflatoxin accumulation in grains by growers.
-Host resistance is envisaged as a key approach in addressing the aflatoxin menace.
-Sixteen aflatoxin resistant inbreds from international (exotic) sources were crossed as males to six local inbreds, two populations, one OPV and one three-way cross (hybrid) in a North Carolina II design to generate 160 new hybrids.
-These were planted together with 9 checks using a 13 x 13 lattice with three replications.
+The toxin contaminates maize during pre-harvest as well as during storage.
+Grains with contamination levels above 20ppb are destroyed.
+Ghana lacks regulatory infrastructure for monitoring and detecting aflatoxin in grains prior to market, moreover most of the local maize varieties have been found to be susceptible to aflatoxin accumulation.
+Host resistance is envisaged as key approach in addressing the aflatoxin menace Sixteen aflatoxin resistant inbreds sourced from CHPRRU in Mississippi, USA CIMMYT, IITA, etc. were crossed as males to six local inbreds, two populations, in a North Carolina II design to generate 160 new hybrids and planted together with 9 checks using 13 x 13 lattice.
 The new hybrids were evaluated across six environments in two seasons.
-Five plants each per hybrid were inoculated with a local strain of Aspergillus flavus at a concentration of 9 x 107conidia/ml.
+Five plants each per hybrid were inoculated with a local strain of Aspergillus flavus inoculum a week after 50% mid silking at a concentration of 9 x 107conidia/ml.
 Statistical analysis showed significant effect of environment and genotypes for all traits especially aflatoxin accumulation resistance and yield.
 The general combining ability effect of males for all traits were found significant (P<0.05) whereas that of the females were not significant for all traits.
-Inbreds with consistent significant negative GCA effect for aflatoxin reduction were identified (MP715, TZI8, MP719) as well as hybrids which combined high yields with reduced aflatoxin levels below 20 ppb.
-Furthermore, the underlying genetic control for the aflatoxin accumulation resistance trait was found to be via both GCA and SCA effects.
-Heritability estimates were moderate, suggesting permissible transfer of traits during selection to create high yielding aflatoxin resistant hybrids for consumers.
+Inbreds with consistent significant negative GCA effect for aflatoxin reduction were identified (MP 715, TZI-8, MP 719) as well as hybrids which combined high yields with reduced aflatoxin levels below 20ppb.
+Furthermore, the underlying genetic control for aflatoxin accumulation resistance trait was contributed by both GCA and SCA effect.
+Heritability estimates were fairly moderate suggesting permissible transfer of traits during selection.
+This means that it is possible to produce high yielding aflatoxin resistant hybrids for consumers.